American Consumer Opinion (aka ACOP) is a survey site that offers you real money as a reward for answering their surveys.

 Just like with some other survey sites, American Consumer Opinion also holds prize draws.
 In this case, they hold the prize draw every month.

-The prizes up for grabs aren't really very enticing prize, in my opinion, compared to let's say Nielsen Computer & Mobile Panel monthly draws, but the good news is, the gift cards don't have any expiration date.
+The prizes up for grabs aren't very enticing prize, in my opinion, compared to let's say Nielsen Computer & Mobile Panel monthly draws, but the good news is, the gift cards don't have any expiration date.

 How do you get paid?